Lomalagi navigation bar

 Dining Grounds

-Flower Our hexagonal dining pavilion overlooks the pool, facing the sea.
-We can accommodate up to 24 -- sometimes local ex-pats or guests from other resorts will join us for meals.
+Flower Our large hexagonal bar overlooks the pool, facing the sea.
 The 'play house' is located nearby, with a regulation pool table, our 'swap' library and lots of board games.

 MaxiaPacific